alijamal8/cc/README.md

-📦 Product Registration Web App
+📦 Product Registration Web App:

 A simple and fast product registration website with support for Arabic language and a minimal, user-friendly design.

 ⸻

 🚀 Features

 	•	📝 Quickly register new products
 	•	📊 View a log of previously sold products by date
 	•	🌐 Full support for the Arabic language (RTL layout)